-It is usually because they are terrified to talk about what they are feeling and would rather disappear than face the issue.
-They want to avoid any type of confrontation or hurting the other person.
-Really this is their issue, and it has little to do with you.
+It is usually because they fear talking about their feelings and would rather disappear than face the issue.
+They want to avoid any confrontation or hurting the other person.
+Really, this is their issue, and it has little to do with you.
 You are caught in the crossfire of their own personal problems.
-The ghoster has a problem with confrontation and has probably ghosted others if you were to examine their past.
+The ghost has a problem with confrontation and has probably ghosted others if you were to examine their past.
 Ghosting is a passive-aggressive tactic that can leave psychological scars.

 Personally, I understand how painful being ghosted is.
-I know how it can leave you feeling crazy while you try to guess what you did wrong, but no amount of guessing is going to give you the answer.
-Only the ghoster knows and if they are unwilling to share this with you then it is best to let it all be and know that you deserve better than what they are offering you.
+I know how it can leave you feeling crazy while you try to guess what you did wrong, but no amount of guessing will give you the answer.
+Only the ghoster knows, and if they are unwilling to share this with you, then it is best to let it all be and know that you deserve better than what they offer.

-I think it is important to note that studies have shown that 65% of ghosters feel anxiety, awkwardness, and guilt after ghosting someone and some may reach out to you at some point.
+I think it is important to note that studies have shown that 65% of ghosters feel anxiety, awkwardness, and guilt after ghosting someone, and some may reach out to you at some point.
 This does not mean you should sit around waiting for them because they may never reach back, but some ghosters do come back.
 Accepting them back into your life is totally up to you.
-If they come back without an apology or explanation for their actions, then I urge you not to reconnect with them because they are not seeing the error of their ways and you will probably get hurt again.
-If they do apologize and can explain themselves then there may be hope.
+If they come back without an apology or explanation for their actions, I urge you not to reconnect with them because they do not see the error of their ways, and you will probably get hurt again.
+If they do apologize and can explain themselves, then there may be hope.
 Listen to your gut as you move forward and do what is best for you.

-It is also important to note that ghosting is not caused by a mental illness but reflects some classic traits of narcissism including low self-esteem, the need to have the upper hand in a relationship, and a lack of empathy for the other person.
-Someone with this personality disorder forms relationships based on how they benefit them so be wary of how close you get.
+It is also important to note that a mental illness does not cause ghosting but reflects some classic traits of narcissism, including low self-esteem, the need to have the upper hand in a relationship, and a lack of empathy for the other person.
+Someone with this personality disorder forms relationships based on how they benefit themselves, so be wary of how close you get.